Job Opening: Anthropology (Cultural, Linguistics, Physical) Instructor - Human Resources and Training

 The District is strongly committed to the principles of equal opportunity and to hiring qualified staff who reflect the diversity of our community.
 The District encourages a diverse pool of applicants and does not discriminate on the basis of sex, race, religious creed, color, national origin, ancestry, age (40 or over), medical condition, genetic information, marital status, sexual orientation, gender identity, gender expression, disability, military and veteran status, pregnancy/childbirth/breast-feeding or related medical condition or any other protected basis in any of its policies, practices, or procedures.
 The college encourages applications from all qualified applicants.

-If you have a disability and are in need of special services, equipment, or facilities in order to apply or interview for this opening, please call the Human Resources office at: (510) 659-6088.Skip plugin info.
+If you have a disability and are in need of special services, equipment, or facilities in order to apply or interview for this opening, please call the Human Resources office at: (510) 659-6088.Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".